 A breach of an ADVO is a criminal offence.
 Police should be immediately notified of any such breach.

-If you require assistance with your ADVO matter, you may wish to contact our office and arrange an appointment to see one of our AVO Solicitors in our Sydney office.
+If you require assistance with an ADVO matter, please arrange an appointment by telephone on (02) 9233 4048 or email firstname.lastname@example.org to see one of our AVO Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.